DataThirstLtd/azure.databricks.cicd.tools/README.md

 # azure.databricks.cicd.tools

-PowerShell Tools for Deploying & Managing Databricks Solutions in Azure.
+PowerShell tools for Deploying & Managing Databricks Solutions in Azure.
 These commandlets help you build continuous delivery pipelines and better source control for your scripts.

 ## Overview